mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Cybernetic Eye

-Augmentations can take characteristics above the normal maximums for a Traveller’s species.
+Augmentations can take characteristics above the normal maximums for a Traveller's species.

 Augments can interfere with medical treatment.
 All long-term care or surgery Medic checks treating an augmented Traveller suffer a negative DM equal to the difference in Tech Level between the medical facility and the highest relevant implant.
-For example, a Traveller with TL15 Endurance Augmentation implants being treated in a TL10 hospital would inflict DM-5 to the surgeon’s Medic skill checks.
+For example, a Traveller with TL15 Endurance Augmentation implants being treated in a TL10 hospital would inflict DM-5 to the surgeon's Medic skill checks.

 Cognitive Augmentation: Replacing slow nerve cells with faster synthetic substrates and implanting optoelectronic boosters can increase the speed at which a Traveller thinks, effectively boosting their intelligence.

 Neural Comm: A neural comm has identical capacities to a standard comm but the cost is much higher as is the required TL.
 A Traveller can access the capabilities of a neural comm by thought alone but it still takes a skill check to use for complicated activities.

-Physical Characteristic Augmentation: A Traveller’s END, STR or DEX can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown clones.
+Physical Characteristic Augmentation: A Traveller's END, STR or DEX can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown clones.
 Augmentations must be purchased for each characteristic separately.

 Subdermal Armor : Adds a mesh of ballistic fibres to the skin and reinforces the bones, giving the Traveller extra armor.
 Subdermal armor stacks with other protection.

-Skill Augmentation: The Traveller’s nervous system is rewired to be more suited to a particular task.
+Skill Augmentation: The Traveller's nervous system is rewired to be more suited to a particular task.
 A pilot might have their reflexes and sense of balance improved; a broker might be made capable of controlling their pupil responses and smelling pheromones and skin salinity of others.
 A skill augmentation gives the Traveller DM+1 when using that specific skill.
 A Traveller can only have one skill augmentation and must initially possess that skill at least at level 0 to benefit from the augmentation.

 Wafer Jack: A wafer jack is a computer system implanted into the base of the skull that contains a physical data socket and processor running an interface program.
 A Traveller with a wafer jack can use Expert programs for tasks relying on INT or EDU only.
 The main benefit of the jack is that it is much smaller and more discrete than a hand computer and the user can access the Expert program by thought alone.
 A wafer jack has Computer/2 for Expert programs only and is always running Intelligence Interface.